Sbenziane/Gesture-Based-Assignment/README.md

 Myo armbands are compatible with mulitiple languages including C# and JavaScript, which were particularly interested in.

-+ **C#** - Using Unity with C# would be a suitable choice in making a game.
-[Unity](https://unity3d.com) is a efficient, crossplatform game engine that supports 2D and 3D graphics.
++ **C#** - Using Unity with C# would be a suitable choice to make a game.
+[Unity](https://unity3d.com) is a efficient, cross platform game engine that supports both 2D and 3D graphics.
 The unity app could then be exported and uploaded to the [Myo Market](https://market.myo.com/).
 + **JavaScript** - JavaScript would not be as optimal for game making.
-However, a powerful game engine may not needed for such a simplitic game.
-A HTML5 canvas would probably surfice.
-If needed a JavaScript game framework could be applied in makeing the game, e.g. [Phaser JS](https://phaser.io/).
+However, a powerful game engine may not needed for such a simplistic game.
+A HTML5 canvas would probably suffice.
+If needed a JavaScript game framework could be applied in making  the game, e.g. [Phaser JS](https://phaser.io/).
 Most notably, the application would be easily accessible - more than that of a Myo Market application.
 Instead of downloading and installing software, a simple HTTP request in a favoured browser would bring a user to the game.

-After considering the options, we agreed JavaScript would be ideal considering that it meets our requirements and has the optimal deployment.
-We will attempt to use solely HTML5 canvas - if this proves to be insufficient, we will look into the many JavaScript game frameworks.
+After considering the options, we agreed JavaScript would be ideal considering that it meets our requirements and has the most favorable deployment.
+We will attempt to use solely HTML5 canvas - if this proves to be insufficient, we will investigate the many JavaScript game frameworks.
 As for the actual deployment, we plan to host a simple Python server with Docker and Heroku.

 ## References